 It’s easy to make the Mexican street corn for this main dish salad bowl recipe.

-In case you aren’t familiar with it, Cotija cheese is the traditional Mexican cheese that is used in Mexican Street Corn salad.
+In case you aren’t familiar with it, Cotija cheese is the traditional Mexican cheese that’s used in Mexican Street Corn salad.
 It’s a salty cow’s milk cheese.
-And, you can find it at Cardenas Market, El Super, Northgate or Super King Markets.

 If you can’t find Cotija cheese, queso fresco or feta cheese makes a good substitute.